-The authors thank Nathan Smith (University of Bath) for helpful discussions on the subject of $L_1$ -norm regularisation.
+The authors thank Nathan Smith (University of Bath) for helpful discussions on the subject of L_1 -norm regularisation.
 The research of the first and third author is supported by Great Western Research (GWR) Grant "Numerical weather prediction: multi-scale methods and data assimilation" and by the Bath Institute for Complex Systems (BICS, EPSRC Critical Mass Grant).
-The research of the Earth Observation (NCEO).
+The research of the the second author is supported by the National Centre for Earth Observation (NCEO).